Mischa1610/alekseew-me/README.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Commit Hooks

+In this repo git hooks are used (setup with **husky**) to check for "clean" source code.

+### Prettier Format Check

+If Typescript or SCSS files are changed and pushed a commit hook is triggered and the staged files are formatted with prettier.
+It does the formating / changes and commits and pushes this changes, with the help of **pretty-quick**.

+### Commit Message Linting

+Checks if the git commit message is a conventional git commit message, otherwise it will cancel the commit.